 A tight labor market pushes wages up.
 Because it is difficult to find a new, qualified workforce, businesses raise wages to compete with other potential employers.

 Wage increases ultimately depress profitability.
 Businesses then pass high wage growth into selling prices.
-This situation eventually creates high inflation pressure.
-And prices of goods and services rise high.
-And if not prevented, it overheats the economy and jeopardizes stability as the purchasing power of money falls.
+This situation eventually creates high inflation pressure, and prices of goods and services rise high.
+If not prevented, this overheats the economy and jeopardizes stability as the purchasing power of money falls.

 To prevent excessive and uncontrollable inflation, the government tightened policies.
 For example, the government takes a contractionary fiscal policy by reducing spending or increasing taxes.
 Meanwhile, the central bank adopted a contractionary monetary policy by raising interest rates.

 Those policies aim to curb inflation.
 However, another consequence is slowing economic growth.
-And if they’re too aggressive, it could send the economy into contraction or even a recession, in which real GDP falls into negative territory.
+If they’re too aggressive, they could send the economy into contraction or even a recession, in which real GDP falls into negative territory.

 During this period, businesses begin to reduce capital expenditures.
 This is because they predict strong economic growth will not last long.
 And they expect consumer spending to grow more slowly going forward, weakening the demand outlook.
 As a result, they chose to optimize their existing production capacity and inventory.